Social Media Management Blog | Sendible's Insights

 Visual hooks rely on striking imagery or compelling demonstrations to capture attention before any words are spoken.

-The technical delivery of your hook is just as important as the content itself.
+The technical delivery of your hook is just as important as its content.
 Voice quality and pacing can dramatically impact how your message is received.

 Speaking too quickly can overwhelm viewers, but speaking too slowly may lose their attention.